Serving all people by providing personalized health and wellness through exemplary care, education and research.

 ESTRADIOL (es tra DYE ole) vaginal tablet is used to help relieve symptoms of vaginal irritation and dryness that occurs in some women during menopause.

 This medicine is only for use in the vagina.
 Do not take by mouth.
-Wash your hands before and after use.
+Wash and dry your hands before and after use.
 Read package directions carefully.
-Unwrap the pre-filled applicator package.
+Unwrap the applicator package.
+Be sure to use a new applicator for each dose.
+Use at the same time each day.
+If the tablet has fallen out of the applicator, but is still in the package, carefully place it back into the applicator.
+If the tablet has fallen out of the package, that applicator should be thrown out and you should use a new applicator containing a new tablet.
 Lie on your back, part and bend your knees.
-Gently insert the applicator tip high in the vagina and push the plunger to release the tablet into the vagina.
+Gently insert the applicator as far as comfortably possible into the vagina.
+Then, gently press the plunger until the plunger is fully depressed.
+This will release the tablet into the vagina.
 Gently remove the applicator.
 Throw away the applicator after use.
 Do not use your medicine more often than directed.
-Finish the full course prescribed by your doctor or health care professional even if you think your condition is better.
 Do not stop using except on the advice of your doctor or health care professional.

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.